rachelAtFlatiron/EAST-SE-041023-Phase-2-React/01_components_props/README.md

 ## 💡 React Philosophy

 - Use declarative syntax (JSX)
-- Makes it easier to work with the DOM
+- Make it easier to work with the DOM

 ---